 The Markle Foundation

-- Their web server was a Rackspace Virtual Cloud server while was not properly setup, not receiving regular updates.
+- The web server was a Rackspace Virtual Cloud server that had not been set up properly and was not being updated regularly.

-With the upcoming End of Life of Drupal 6, the site was migrated to Drupal 7.
-The would preserve Markle's investment in the new site for years.to come.
-Changes to Drupal Core were removed from their codebase.
-Where necessary new custom modules were built to create the same functionality.
-In order to better search the document library Apache SOLR was implemented.
+Due to the impending End of Life of Drupal 6, the website was migrated to Drupal 7, which would secure Markle's investment in the new site for the long term.
+The modifications made to the Drupal core were removed from the code, and new custom modules were developed as needed to preserve its functionality.
+Apache SOLR was introduced to enhance document library search capabilities.

-The site was moved from Rackspace to Pantheon.
-Not only did this resolve that problem of server monitoring and maintenance, it reduced costs by 75%.
+The website was transferred from Rackspace to Pantheon, which not only resolved the issue of server monitoring and maintenance but also reduced costs by 75%.